The following child protection procedures are underpinned by numerous pieces of legislation including Working Together to Safeguard Children 2018.

 - Make themselves vulnerable by working alone with a single child or young person

-- Invite children, young people or vulnerable adults to their home alone
+- Invite children, young people or vulnerable adults to their home

 - Do things of a personal nature for children or vulnerable adults, which they are able to do for themselves